 - Press Windows + R, type “control” in the dialogue box, and press Enter.
 Once in the control panel, make sure that the option View by: Large icons is selected.
 Now click Devices and Printers.

 - Here all the printers will be listed.
 Right-click on the printer which is causing the problem and select “Remove device”.

 - Now press Windows + R again and type “devmgmt.msc”.
 Navigate to the category “Print queues”, right-click your printer and select “Uninstall device”.
 This may not be present after you remove your printer from the control panel so nothing to worry about if you don’t have it.

-- Now press Windows + R, type “appwiz.cpl” in the dialogue box and press Enter.
+- Now press Windows + R, type “appwiz.cpl” in the dialogue box, and press Enter.
 Here all the applications will be listed.
-Right-click on all your printer application and select “Uninstall”.
+Right-click on all your printer applications and select “Uninstall”.

 - After performing all the above steps, disconnect your printer from your computer if it is connecting via a USB connection or disconnect it from the router if it is using wireless.
 Shut down your computer, printer, and your router.
 Plug out the power supply of all of them.

 - After waiting for around 10 minutes, plug everything back in and start all the modules.
 Connect the printer with your computer using a USB cable initially.
 Wait for the detection and let it install the required drivers.

 - Now navigate back to the control panel, right-click on the device and select “Set as default printer”.
 Now try printing a test page and check if the problem is solved.